Chen Shui-bian: Corruption scandals

-On November 3, 2006, Chen's wife Wu Shu-chen and three other high-ranking officials of the Presidential Office were indicted of corruption of NT$14.8 million (US$450,000) of government funds using faked documents.
+On 3 November 2006, Chen's wife Wu Shu-chen and three other high-ranking officials of the Presidential Office were indicted of corruption of NT$14.8 million (US$450,000) of government funds using faked documents.
 Due to the protection from the constitution against prosecution of the sitting president, Chen could not be prosecuted until he left office, and he was not indicted, but was alleged to be an accomplice on his wife's indictment.
 The prosecutor of the case indicated that once Chen left office, his office would start the procedures to press charges against Chen.
 The indictment filed by prosecutors states that the indicted persons obtained government funds earmarked for secret foreign affairs, yet of six supposed secret diplomatic missions, there was sufficient evidence presented for only two.
 Of the remaining four, it was concluded that one did not exist, and in the case of the other three, the invoices presented were not found to be related to the secret missions.

 The pan-Blue coalition, after receiving the news, demanded to call for another recall motion unless Chen resigned immediately.
 Another small party that backed Chen previously, Taiwan Solidarity Union, said they would likely to support the upcoming recall measure.
 If the recall had passed, it would have been up to the voters to decide Chen's fate in a referendum.

 Leaders of the Democratic Progressive Party met together to discuss the unfavorable charges.
 The meeting ended when party leaders demanded Chen to explain the accusation within three days.
-There had long been crumbling inside the DPP that Chen has become their liability and should recall him before the presidential election.
+There had long been rumblings inside the DPP that Chen has become their liability and should recall him before the presidential election.
 If Chen had resigned, he would have been the first Taiwanese president to step down and the vice-president, Annette Lu, would likely have taken power.

 After the prosecutor announced the indictment, the campaign leader Shih proclaimed that the indictment was the historical high point in Taiwan and the month-long campaign was a success.

-In a press conference November 5, 2006, Chen rebutted the charges against his wife and members of his presidential office.
+In a press conference 5 November 2006, Chen rebutted the charges against his wife and members of his presidential office.
 He said that Taiwan government offices advised him to prepare the receipts in such a fashion, and that after six years of doing so, it is strange that they would never mention an irregularity if it was not the right way to do it.
 He promised that all of the money actually went to diplomatic missions and did not go into any private pockets.
 Furthermore, he mentioned that when he took office, he thought his salary was so excessive that he cut his own salary in half, and that reduction is more than the amount he is accused of embezzling, so there is no need for him to take that money.
 In addition, he said that if the charges against his wife were proven in a court of law just as they were charged, then he would at that time step down as President of the Republic of China.